Demiperimetre/Ocean/OceanCalibration.md

 ## Other pre-calibration

-We try other three other calibrations from L2 minimization, and two guesses (a good and a bad one) for the calibration parameter.
+We try other three other calibrations from L2 minimization, and a guess for the calibration parameter.

 SS minimizer for homGP